 SUSAN J. BECK, Director

-Clinical laboratory science (CLS), also called medical laboratory science, is the health profession that provides laboratory information and services needed for the diagnosis and treatment of disease.
+Clinical laboratory science (CLS), also called "medical laboratory science," is the health profession that provides laboratory information and services needed for the diagnosis and treatment of disease.
 The field of clinical laboratory science combines many sciences, including microbiology, hematology, chemistry, and immunology.
 Clinical laboratory scientists perform a variety of laboratory tests, ensure the accuracy of the test results, explain the significance of laboratory test results, and evaluate new methods for laboratory tests.
 They play an essential role in the diagnosis and treatment of disease.
 Some of the tests performed in the clinical laboratory are relatively simple.
-Others, like DNA analysis and flow cell cytometry, are complex and require education and extensive training.
+Others, such as DNA analysis and flow cell cytometry, are complex and require extensive education.